 Joel regularly appears in the Employment Appeal Tribunal, and had acted in many high profile cases on behalf of both Claimants and Respondents.
 He has extensive experience of multi-day complex cases in the tribunals.

-Recent EAT appearances include acting on a pro bono basis for the Appellant in Enamejewa v British Gas Trading Ltd (strike out) and representing the Appellant in G4S Cash Solutions (UK) Ltd v Powell (reasonable adjustments) – see “Interesting cases”.
-Recent tribunal appearances have included multi-day discrimination cases (race and disability).
+Other EAT appearances over the past few years include acting on a pro bono basis for the Appellant in Enamejewa v British Gas Trading Ltd (strike out) and representing the Appellant in G4S Cash Solutions (UK) Ltd v Powell (reasonable adjustments) – see “Cases”.

 Joel has wide experience in all types of discrimination work (including harassment), cases involving TUPE, collective and individual redundancies, protected disclosure, working time cases, agency workers, breach of confidence and, of course, unfair dismissal.

 Joel’s experience in clinical negligence lies exclusively in acting for Claimants.
 He has undertaken a wide range of clinical negligence work, including claims against cosmetic surgeons, physiotherapists and dentists as well as GPs and NHS hospital trusts.
 His experience in this area extends to inquests.
-Recent successes include obtaining a seven figure settlement sum in a catastrophic above-knee amputation case where liability and causation were in dispute.
-Current instructions include acting for the Claimant in a multi-million pound tetraplegia claim.
+Recent successes include obtaining a seven figure settlement sum in a catastrophic above-knee amputation case where liability and causation were in dispute (on his own account) and an eight figure settlement sum in a tetraplegia claim (led by William Featherby QC).

 Joel acts frequently for cabin crew in personal injury claims against UK-based international airlines.
 In addition he has experience of passenger claims for personal injury under the Montreal Convention.
 In the last year he acted for the successful Claimant, a member of cabin crew, in the trial of a personal injuries claim against a well-known airline arising out of the negligent piloting of the plane on landing.